hyriver/pynhd/README.rst

 - ``topoogical_sort``: For sorting the river network topologically which is useful for routing and flow accumulation.
 - ``vector_accumulation``: For computing flow accumulation in a river network.
-This function is generic and any routing method can be plugged in.
+This function is generic, and any routing method can be plugged in.

 These utilities are developed based on an ``R`` package called `nhdplusTools <https://github.com/USGS-R/nhdplusTools>`__.